imagej/imagej.github.io/pages/Xlib.md

-![Well known Lenna image (left), its wavelet decomposition at decomposition level 2 by using the Haar wavelet when providing a nice view (top center) and a reconstructible format (bottom center), and finally, its reconstruction (right).](xFig6_15_lenna.jpg "Well known Lenna image (left), its wavelet decomposition at decomposition level 2 by using the Haar wavelet when providing a nice view (top center) and a reconstructible format (bottom center), and finally, its reconstruction (right).")
+![Well known Lenna image (left), its wavelet decomposition at decomposition level 2 by using the Haar wavelet when providing a nice view (top center) and a reconstructible format (bottom center), and finally, its reconstruction (right).](/images/pages/xFig6_15_lenna.jpg "Well known Lenna image (left), its wavelet decomposition at decomposition level 2 by using the Haar wavelet when providing a nice view (top center) and a reconstructible format (bottom center), and finally, its reconstruction (right).")"

 ### Wavelets 2D